Demipo/demo-thymeleaf-todo/README.md

 A server end todo application with Spring boot and thymeleaf(as the template engine).

 ## Description
-* User enters list of things to be done.
+* User can enter list of things to be done.
-* User change the status of the items on list.
+* User can change the status of the items on list.
 * User can delete any item, of whatever status, on list.